- COVID-19 Information & Preparedness

 - Sneeze guards are required at all businesses with indoor points of transactions/cash registers.

 - Spacing of 6 feet or more in lines of customers, both inside and outside of stores if applicable, shall be imposed and maintained by operating businesses.

-- Store owners should implement markings and signage for one-way aisle travel in stores.
+- Store owners should implement markings and signage for one-way aisle travel in grocery and home improvement stores.

 - If carts are available, store owners shall encourage the use of carts for all shoppers to help with social distancing efforts.

 - Sanitization wipes or sanitizer, as available, will be made available at all cash registers.

 - Limiting gatherings of physical activity to no more than six people.
 Funerals and funeral services may have no more than 10.

 - Curfew shall be imposed from 11 p.m. to 5 a.m.
 Essential work and essential shopping for such workers is permitted en route; emergency travel is permitted.
 Essential workers should carry letters after curfew.
 FIND ESSENTIAL LETTER TEMPLATE HERE: https://www.lawtonok.gov/publications/essential-letter-template-col-civil-emergency

 - Refillable drinking containers may not be refilled in any retail establishment.